You could say Judith Treanor's passion for Southeast Asia, its people and beautiful, unique products made by local artisans is contagious.

 Shortly after app installation, data began flowing into Judith's account.
 As she sat at her computer, she watched visitors engaging with her site through the app, saved recordings and live view.

 Of all of the features provided by Lucky Orange, one of the most beneficial was live visitors.

-While recordings act like a DVR to capture every interaction on a website, live visitors behave more like a live broadcast.
+While the visitor recordings act like a DVR to capture every interaction on a website, live recordings of visitors behave more like a live broadcast.
 Judith could watch visitors in real time, noting how they browsed through webpages, added products to their cart and even checked out.

 As Judith explains, “I'm able to see what customers are looking at and why they leave the store without buying.”

-Note: Sensitive information, such as credit card numbers or passwords, are never captured or displayed by Lucky Orange.
+Note: Sensitive information, such as credit card numbers or passwords, are never captured or displayed by the Lucky Orange app.

-For Judith, watching customers became a new favorite pastime.
+For Judith, watching visitors became a new favorite pastime.
 She loved to know what visitors were doing and how they were behaving.

 Judith discovered issues preventing visitors from moving through her website by using this information, especially for mobile users.

 “By watching customer behaviors I'd seen that the checkout process wasn't always quick and easy,” Judith explains.
 “I'd see that the checkout button was too far down the product page; I've moved this up and it sits above the description now.
 I've installed 'Quick View' and ‘Quick Shop‘ so a customer can check out swiftly.”

 Making data-driven decisions